AyushJhin07/Automation/docs/operations/queue.md

 backlog grows.
 The [`/api/health/queue/heartbeat`](../../server/routes/production-health.ts) probe confirms that the worker heartbeat is current and the queue depth is draining.

+When the API is running without the dedicated worker processes (for example, only the `web` dyno is online), the runtime now polls queue depth and worker heartbeats.
+If backlog builds with no consumers, it logs `[ExecutionQueueService]` warnings and exposes them via `/api/admin/workers/status` so the Admin UI renders a banner instructing operators to start the missing processes.【F:server/services/ExecutionQueueService.ts†L292-L333】【F:client/src/components/automation/WorkerStatusPanel.tsx†L1-L220】 Once a worker heartbeat appears or the backlog drains, the warning clears automatically.

 If you prefer to co-locate everything inside the API process for a lightweight environment, export `ENABLE_INLINE_WORKER=true` (or `INLINE_EXECUTION_WORKER=true`) before starting the server.
 In development this flag now defaults to `true` when unset so local API boots automatically start the